-Dental bridges are the common option for replacing missing teeth.
-The four common types of bridges are listed and explained below.
+Dental bridges in Houston, TX are the common option for replacing missing teeth.
+For patients who search for ‘dental bridges near me‘, the four common types of bridges are listed and explained below:

 The traditional bridge is the most popular.
 This bridge can comprise one or more pontics (artificial teeth) and are held in place by crowns.
 These crowns are called abutments which are cemented onto the natural teeth at both sides of the gap.